salilkapur/SMCSim/README.md

 ## 1. SMCSim:
-SMCSim is a high-level simulation environment developed based on gem5 [1],
+SMCSim is a high-level simulation environment developed based on gem5 [1], capable of modeling an SMC device attached to a complete host System on Chip.
-    capable of modeling an SMC device attached to a complete host System on Chip.
 The General Memory System [2] of gem5 in full-system simulation mode has been adopted in SMCSim.
 The key goal in the design of this environment is component reuse.
 The simulation models are built by connecting the already available components in gem5 (e.g. DMA engine, interconnects, DRAM Controllers), and some of them have been modified and extended to model other functionalities (e.g. serial links).
+An overview of SMCSim is illustrated here:

 ![Alt text](SMC/DOC/smcsim-small.png?raw=true "SMCSim")